superluminar-io/super-eks/docs/decisions/0004-use-in-tree-ebs-storage-driver.md

 ## Context

-We need to decide, which storage driver(s) we want to provision by default.
+We need to decide which storage driver(s) we want to provision by default.

 ## Decision